elisak/ecommerce-website/accessibility-testing-report.md

 ### Critical, Needs Fixing, Unable to Complete

-- {All participants had this problem…}
+- {images should bring to product page}
-- etc.
+- .

 ### Serious, Causes Frustration, May Hinder Completion